35 Best Things to Do in Barcelona in Winter (2023-2024)

 Let’s talk food (again).
 But this time, it’s bite-sized!

 If there’s a more iconic duo than tapas and wine, I’ve yet to find it.
-So why not dive into the heart of Barcelona’s culinary scene with a tapas and wine walking tour.
+So why not dive into the heart of Barcelona’s culinary scene with this tapas and wine walking tour

 Saunter through historic alleyways, popping into centuries-old bars and contemporary tapas joints alike.
 Each stop is a flavor bomb waiting to explode.